scrapinghub/scrapy-frontera/README.rst

 Frontera scheduler for Scrapy
 =============================

-More flexible and featured frontera scheduler for scrapy, which don't force to reimplement capabilities already present in scrapy
+More flexible and featured frontera scheduler for scrapy, which don't force to reimplement capabilities already present in scrapy, so it provides:

-- A request dupefilter (using same scrapy DUPEFILTER_CLASS setting)
+- Scrapy handled request dupefilter
+- Scrapy handled Disk and memory request queues
+- Only send to frontera requests marked to be processed by it (using request meta attribute 'cf_store' to True), thus avoiding lot of conflicts and missing features.
 - Allows to set frontera settings from spider constructor, by loading frontera manager after spider instantiation.
 - Allows frontera components to access scrapy stat manager instance by adding STATS_MANAGER frontera setting
 - Better request/response converters